 Marketing is really sneaky and hard to navigate.
 Endless shortcut foods exist that promise you a quick fix to a healthy body – but so many of them are actually worse for you than a more simple whole food alternative.

-For example, I would choose a handful of whole almonds over a bag of "100 calorie crisps" because even though the crisps are trying to trick you into thinking you're going to "get skinny" by eating "less calories" you're going to be eating something loaded with sodium.
+For example, I would choose a handful of whole almonds over a bag of “100 calorie crisps” because even though the crisps are trying to trick you into thinking you’re going to “get skinny” by eating “less calories” you’re going to be eating something loaded with sodium that won’t actually satisfy your hunger as much because it doesn’t have much substance.

 Nutrients trump calories every time: learn which ones your body needs and seek them out as your primary focus.